 This Copycat PF Changs Vegetarian Lettuce Wrap recipe is not only healthier than the original but so much tastier!
-Made with crispy tofu, mushrooms, and a flavorful sauce, these Tofu Lettuce Wraps are absolutely delicious!
+Made with crispy tofu, mushrooms, and a flavorful sauce, you won't miss this meat in these flavorful lettuce wraps.

 While I call this a PF Changs' copycat recipe, this homemade version of their vegetarian lettuce wraps is better.
 WAY BETTER!

-The tofu is seared to perfection and is perfectly crispy and the nothing is over-sauced.
-These lettuce wraps are not overly salty, soggy, greasy, or mushy–they are absolute perfection.
+The tofu is seared to perfection and is perfectly crispy and nothing is over-sauced.
+These lettuce wraps are not overly salty, soggy, greasy, or mushy--they are absolute perfection.

-PF Changs has both chicken and tofu lettuce wraps on their menu.
+PF Changs has both chicken and tofu lettuce wraps on its menu.
 And while both are delicious, I more often opt to make the vegetarian version.

 Why tofu over chicken?
 Not only is tofu more affordable than chicken, the tofu absorbs the flavor of the sauce much better than chicken, making the lettuce wraps more flavorful in my opinion.